 The first thing you need to know when coming to Uzbekistan is the currency.
-In Uzbekistan they pay with the Uzbek som (1 USD = around 6,000 som in May 2016).
+In Uzbekistan they pay with the Uzbek som (UZS).
+The exchange rate in 2016 was 1 USD = 6,000 UZS.
 There is a black market for western currencies, so make sure you exchange money for the black market rate as the official rate is almost

 half.
 Bring US dollars in cash and don't withdraw money from ATM, as you would get the official rate.

 You find the money changers on the street, usually near the train stations and markets.
 It is quite common to exchange the money on the street, so don't worry.
 It is just unusual for us tourists plus there is not much time for counting that many bills on the street.
 It could be quite a scary experience for the first time, but when you got twice as much money than with the official rate, everyone takes the risk.
 You can also change money for the black market rate in some hotels, of course not officially.

 Prepare a bag to carry the money as you will receive quite a lot of bills.
 The government don't want to admit the high inflation of som, so the prices are getting higher, but the bills stay the same.
 That means a wallet is useless because you can't even pay a bread by the money you stack inside.

 The black market is quite unstable, so the rate is changing very fast.
 We visited Uzbekistan in May 2016 and the black market rate was oscilating between 6,300 and 5,500 UZS for 1 USD during the 3 weeks (the offical rate around 3,000 UZS).
 So get used to it.
 The other thing is that it changes a lot in a long term too, so if you bring a guide from a year ago, the prices could be somewhere else.
 We were quite surprised when we compared the prices from Lonely Planet guide with the reality.